7 Ways to Not Hate Valentine’s Day

-My plans for February 14 include dropping a hot, homemade dinner off to my in-laws (which I’ll prep this weekend), sending a text to my oldest friend to tell her I’m thinking of her, and (hopefully!) visiting my grandmother in her nursing home.
+My plans for February 14 often includes dropping a hot, homemade dinner off to my in-laws (which I’ll prep this weekend), sending a text to my oldest friend to tell her I’m thinking of her, and (hopefully!) visiting my grandmother in her nursing home.
 My kids usually get new books and homemade heart cookies, and my husband and I plan to light a fire, drink a bottle of wine we’ve been saving, and watch something fun on Netflix.
 It sounds like a lot of work, but in reality, it’s all very simple and spreads love and thoughtfulness in a few effortless ways.

 If you’re looking for a few more ideas for turning Valentine’s Day into a day of love for everyone and anyone, here are my top suggestions.

 Make a Meal for Someone In Need:

 This might be your elderly neighbour, very pregnant best friend, beloved in-laws, or someone going through a particularly difficult time.
 Bestowing a homemade meal upon someone in need is one of the easiest ways to say, ‘I love you.’